anoma/nspec/docs/tutorial/engines/index.md

 and moreover the matched argument that the guard has already computed.
 By _time stamped_ we mean that
-each trigger comes with the local time when guard evaluation was triggered, which one may want think of as the local time "now".
+each trigger comes with the local time when guard evaluation was triggered, which one may want to think of as the local time "now".

 Digression on time